Wotcnt/Polyrifringence-Engine/README.md

 **Unexpected performance** bottlenecks or opportunities for optimization that only become apparent as the system runs under progressively heavier loads.

-**Recursive insights and feedback loops** that grow more apparent as you push the system's symbolic capabilities and performance, revealing areas where symbolic recursion or observer-state alignment can enhance performance in ways that purely mathematical models might not predict.
+**Recursive insights and feedback loops** that grow more apparent as you push the system's symbolic capabilities and performance, revealing areas where symbolic recursion or observer-state alignment enhances performance beyond what purely mathematical models predict.

 _By opting for incremental optimization, you build a deeper understanding of how your system operates at different performance thresholds.
 This approach not only refines the current model but also provides a framework for exploring untapped potential and fostering innovation that can lead to breakthrough discoveries in GPU utilization, parallel processing, and symbolic recursion integration._